dr-leo/pandaSDMX/doc/overview.rst

 ****************

 Extensive information on SDMX, including learning material, is available in multiple places on the Internet.
-:ref:`As stated<not-the-standard>`, the documentation you are reading does not duplicate this information This overview page provides notes to help explain *how* :mod:`pandaSDMX` implements the standards, in order to help you make use of it.
+:ref:`As stated<not-the-standard>`, the documentation you are reading does not duplicate this information.
+This overview page provides notes to help explain *how* :mod:`pandaSDMX` implements the standards, in order to help you make use of it.

+.. todo:: Edit this text to:

+   - Refer to the documentation of methods, parameters, etc., instead of repeating it.
+   - Reduce repetition, including of things described both here and in :doc:`walkthrough`.
+   - Eliminate descriptions/justifications of removed workarounds.
+   - Avoid repeating descriptions of SDMX, the IM, etc. that are provided more clearly by other sources; link to them instead.

 .. _resources: